Funerals

 Memorial Service

-It may not be possible, due to Covid-19 or for other reasons, to have the kind of celebration of somebody’s life at the time of death.
-It is, however, possible to have a memorial service after this time of physical-distancing is over.
+It may not be possible to have the kind of celebration of somebody’s life at the time of death.
+It is, however, possible to have a memorial service later on.
 A memorial service could include readings, prayers, hymns and eulogy as family and friends who weren’t able to attend the funeral gather to remember them.
 If you would like to think about having a memorial service for your loved one then please don’t hesitate to contact us.